Einstein connection of nonsymmetric pseudo-Riemannian manifold: Einstein's nonsymmetric geometry

-and characterizes \emph{special Einstein connections}, see~\cite{Prvanovic-95}.
-This condition expresses the skew--symmetry of \(K\) only in the first two arguments, and doesn't imply the total skew--symmetry of \(K(X,Y,Z)\), which requires, in addition, condition \eqref{E-cond-E2}.
-In this case, torsion tensor becomes totally skew--symmetric and satisfies the \(f\)-torsion condition, see Lemma~\ref{L-KT-1}.
+and characterizes \emph{special Einstein connections}, i.e., the symmetric part of an Einstein connection $\nabla$ coincides with the Levi-Civita connection $\nabla^g$, see~\cite{Prvanovic-95}.
+In this case, \eqref{E-tordfnew2} yields $K_XY=\tfrac12\,T(X,Y)$.
+The~condition \eqref{E-cond-2K} doesn't imply the total skew--symmetry of \(K(X,Y,Z)\), which, in addition, requires the condition \eqref{E-cond-E2}.

 \begin{lemma} If the tensor $K$ is totally skew-symmetric, then the torsion tensor $T$ is totally skew-symmetric, and the $f$-torsion condition \eqref{E-f-torsion} is true. \end{lemma}

 \begin{proof} Let the tensor $K(X,Y,Z)$ be totally skew-symmetric.
 Then we obtain